AdobeDocs/audience-manager.de-DE/help/using/api/rest-api-main/aam-api-getting-started.md

 <!-- r_rest_urls.xml -->

-## Urls anfordern {#request-urls}
+## Request URLs {#request-urls}

-In der folgenden Tabelle sind die urls aufgeführt, die für die Übergabe [!DNL API] von Anforderungen nach Methode verwendet werden.
+The following table lists the request URLs used to pass in [!DNL API] requests, by method.

 | [!DNL API] Methoden | Anfrage [!DNL URL] |
 |--- |--- |